 Our recommended option: Consider turning it into an IRA

 We think that putting your old 401k funds into an IRA is the best option for when you quit your job.
 One of the biggest benefits is that you won’t need your employer’s approval when deciding how, when, and where to invest funds.

 This includes choosing what funds to invest in.
 Second, there’s no waiting period to contribute!
-Put up to $6,000 (the maximum yearly contribution for this account type) into the account the first day you open it if you’d like.
+Put up to $7,000 (the maximum yearly contribution for this account type, according to the IRS) into the account the first day you open it if you’d like.
 And finally, IRAs typically have far lower fees than a workplace plan, saving you big over the years.